 - A thin RFA fibre is then inserted through a tiny entry point, usually near the knee.

 - Radiofrequency energy is delivered every 7cm to seal the faulty vein.

 - Walking immediately after the procedure is encouraged.
 Normal daily activity can be resumed right away, just avoid rigorous activities such as gym workouts.

 - There may be minor soreness and bruising.
 Any discomfort can be treated with over-the-counter, non-steroidal anti-inflammatories only after consultation and discussion with Dr Paraskevas.

-Patients often ask if the procedure is painful - the answer is NO!
-A regional nerve block and tumescent anaesthesia strategically placed along the saphenous vein make this a completely painless procedure.
-Please ask Dr Paraskevas about further details.
+No. A regional nerve block and tumescent anaesthesia is strategically placed along the saphenous vein, which makes this a painless procedure.
+Please ask Dr Paraskevas for further details.